Advice to visitors on changes to parking at East Surrey Hospital

 How to download the Glide Parking app

-In order to cater for visitors that either wish to spend an extended period of time with a patient, or have repeated visits to a patient, a seven day pass can be purchased.
-This costs £20 and contains seven daily car park credits and allows the visitor to visit the hospital on seven occasions for as long as required within a day for a capped price of less than £3 a day – this is a potential saving of £64.
+In order to cater for visitors that either wish to spend an extended period of time with a patient, or have repeated visits to a patient, a seven exit pass can be purchased.
+This costs £20 and contains seven daily car park credits and allows the visitor to visit the hospital on seven separate occasions for as long as required within a day for a capped price of less than £3 a day – this is a potential saving of £64.
+The pass is valid for seven separate sessions and not multiple exits on seven different days.
 If you would like to purchase a seven day pass, this option can be selected on any of the available machines.

 There are various disabled parking areas around the East Entrance, adjacent to the visitors’ car park and in Maple Drive in front of and just beyond the Main Entrance.
 Disabled parking in these areas is free.
 There are further disabled parking spaces located within the visitors’ car park where the normal car park tariff applies.